ThreeSixtyGiving/standard/documentation/guidance/plan-the-process.md

 #### Check your privacy policies and grant agreements
 If your organisation already announces details of grants through annual reports, web pages or press releases, you should already have processes in place that establish your rights to share this information publicly.

-Check the terms of your grant agreements for any existing clauses relating to publicity and disclosure of information about grants.
+- Check the terms of your grant agreements for any existing clauses relating to publicity and disclosure of information about grants.
-Also check if your organisation has a privacy policy, or terms and conditions that applicants agree to when submitting grant applications.
+- Check if your organisation has a privacy policy, or terms and conditions that applicants agree to when submitting grant applications.

 #### Reviewing your policies
 When reviewing your grant agreement or terms and conditions: